 Performance And Overclocking Capabilities

-Sapphire declares a boost clock of 2623 MHz and we see that same clock speed when running games.
+Sapphire declares a boost clock of 2623 MHz, and we observe that equivalent clock speed when running games.

 Thermals And Acoustics